Phrancis/StackExchangeDataToMicrosoftSQLServer/README.md

 <img src="https://i.imgur.com/M3DJBjG.png" />

-###2.2.b Using *NIX operating system
+###2.3.b Using *NIX operating system

 _To be added later._

-##2.3 Processing and verifying
+##2.3 Unzipping and verifying

-The script will begin processing all of the files one by one.
+The script will begin unzipping all of the files one by one.
 The entire process will likely take 2-3 hours to complete.
 Once it is completed, your directory should look like this:

 <img src="https://i.imgur.com/ABfVyry.png" />